List of ambassadors of Turkey to the United Nations

-The current Permanent Representative of Turkey to UN is Feridun Sinirlioğlu, who was appointed in October 2016.
+The current Permanent Representative of Türkiye to the United Nations since 25 April 2024 is Ahmet Yıldız.

 History

 On 26 June 1945, the Charter of the United Nations was signed and came into force on 28 September 1945.
 Turkey was among the first countries that signed the United Nations Charter, becoming a founding member of the United Nations among 51 countries.

 Permanent Mission of Turkey to the United Nations started its activities after the Permanent Representative Ambassador Selim Sarper presented his letter of credence to the Secretary-General of the United Nations on 15 August 1947.

-List of Permanent Representatives
+List of permanent representatives

-The following diplomats served as the Permanent Representative of Turkey to the United Nations:
+The following diplomats served as the permanent representative of Turkey to the United Nations:

+List of permanent representatives in Geneva

+The permanent representative of Turkey to the United Nations in Geneva is the ambassador responsible for representing Turkey at the United Nations Office at Geneva (UNOG).